You want visitors to go to the official

 - Activate language detection based on browser preference (set

 - Go to the language settings options in your web browser.

-A language branch has a unique identifier in the database to handle constraints, but is always exposed in APIs as a language code, for example EN.
-Language codes must therefore be unique: two language branches cannot use the same language code because the reverse lookup would fail.
+A language branch has a unique identifier in the database to handle constraints but is always exposed in APIs as a language code, for example, EN.
+Language codes must be unique: two language branches cannot use the same code because the reverse lookup would fail.

-A content item, for instance a page, is created on a language branch and the first language created becomes the master language branch for that content.
+A content item, such as a page, is created on a language branch, and the first language created becomes the master language branch for that content.
 This applies to all content, globalized or not.
-The master contains all properties, both properties for that language and common properties.
-When new languages are created for a content item, each saves only properties that are specific for that language.
+The master contains all properties for that language and common properties.
+When languages are created for a content item, each saves only specific properties for that language.

 As a developer, languages contain the common properties from the master version in the object, but they are not editable.
 If you change a property that should not be saved per language, an exception occurs when you call the